 - The chances of HCV infection were 5,8 times higher for people living with HIV compared to their HIV-negative counterparts.

-- Worldwide, the researchers estimated that there are approximately 2,278,400 co-infected HIV / HCV (IIQ 4,417,000 1,271,300 to).
+- Across the world, researchers estimated that there are approximately 2,278,400 of people co-infected with HIV / HCV (IIQ 4,417,000 1,271,300 for).

-- Of these, a little more than half or 1,362,700 1,381,800 847,700 IIQ (To) are people who inject drugs.
+- Of these, a little over half or 1,362,700 1,381,800 847,700 IIQ (Para), are people who inject drugs.

-- Eastern Europe and Central Asia that contributed most to this total - an estimate of cases (IIQ 404,100 607,700 to 746,500) or 27% - due to its high concentration of injecting drug users.
+- Eastern Europe and Central Asia contributed most to this total - an estimate of cases (IIQ 404,100 607,700 to 746,500) or 27% - due to their high concentration of injecting drug users.

-- Sub-Saharan Africa also showed a large number of cases - 199,100 429,600 (IQI to 2,155,900) or 19% of the total - due to its high load of HIV.
+- Sub-Saharan Africa also had a large number of cases - 199,100 429,600 (IIQ for 2,155,900) or 19% of the total - because of their high HIV burden.

-As for limitations, Graham Cooke and Timothy Hallett of Imperial College London observed in aAccompanying Commentthe confidence intervals of the estimates are broad, reflecting "the lack of high quality data from population studies."
+As for the limitations, Graham Cooke and Timothy Hallett of Imperial College London Accompanying Comment that the confidence intervals of the estimates are broad, reflecting "the scarcity of high quality data from population studies."